Kubernetes

 --mount=type=secret,id=nginx-key,dst=/etc/ssl/nginx/nginx-repo.key,mode=0644 \

-dnf -y install ca-certificates \
+&& dnf -y install ca-certificates shadow-utils \

 && curl -o /etc/yum.repos.d/plus-amazonlinux2023.repo https://cs.nginx.com/static/files/plus-amazonlinux2023.repo \